DaveCTurner/davecturner.github.io/_posts/2017-08-18-observability-in-paxos.markdown

 The trouble with fault-tolerant systems is that they tolerate faults: by design they can appear to be working normally despite some underlying problem.

-Consensus algorithms such as Paxos are designed to keep working as long as more than half of the nodes in the cluster are healthy and communicating with each other.
-In practice you want to know about unhealthy nodes or connectivity issues so they can be fixed before they lead to a total failure.
+Majority-based consensus algorithms such as Paxos are designed to keep working as long as more than half of the nodes in the cluster are healthy and communicating with each other, but in practice you want to know about unhealthy nodes or connectivity issues so they can be fixed before they lead to a total failure.

 Fortunately there are some fairly simple symptoms that can be used to detect and act on all sorts of hidden problems.